 Menstruation is a nuisance, but it can be a lot less messy if we keep these few things in mind.

 Note: A major percentage of women in India do not have access to proper menstrual care.
+The importance of menstrual hygiene is overlooked due to the lack of financial resources to afford good menstrual healthcare.
+This is a situation in which women from lower economic backgrounds or rural areas find themselves in.
 They are often forced to use ashes or husk sand during their periods.
+Some even tie a cloth to their underwear to deal with the flow of periods.
 Which is why, Carmesi donates a portion of its earnings to provide period-care to women in need.
 So, with every pack of Carmesi that you buy, you help a woman bleed with dignity.
-(In association with GiveHer5)